MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow-list-of-results.md

 ---
-title: "Return a list of results"
+title: Return a list of results
-description: "Return a list of results from a Power Automate flow to a Power Virtual Agents bot."
+description: Return a list of results from a Power Automate flow to a Power Virtual Agents bot.
-keywords: "PVA, flow, automate" ms.date: 07/19/2022
+keywords: "PVA, flow, automate" ms.date: 07/28/2022
 ms.service: power-virtual-agents
 ms.topic: article
 author: v-alarioza